Véronique Ahoyo

+Biography

 Born in Cotonou, Ahoyo received training in civil administration in Paris and Abidjan, and in social services in Toulouse.
 Returning to Benin, she took a post as deputy director of social affairs in 1967.
-In 1972 she graduated with a Master in Applied Social Sciences from the University of Abidjan, in Côte d'Ivoire.
+In 1972, she graduated with a Master in Applied Social Sciences from the University of Abidjan in Côte d'Ivoire.

 She was promoted to director of social affairs in 1975.
 She left the role in 1990; in March of that year she was named Minister of Labor and Social Affairs.
-For a time she also served as the Beninese ambassador to Canada.
+Ahoyo also served as the Beninese ambassador to Canada, having been nominated to the position in 1996.

+Death

 Ahoyo was killed in an automobile accident on the Bassila highway when the vehicle in which she was traveling lost control after a tire burst.
 Four others were also killed and two injured; among the latter was former Minister of Public Health Rafiatou Karimou.